sebtac/HuggingFace-LoRA-with-Distributed-SageMaker/README.md

-# HuggingFace, LoRA with Distributed SageMaker
+# Distributed LoRA with HuggingFace and SageMaker

 ## MAIN OBJECTIVE:
 - To test DISTRIBUTED implementation of LoRA training of HiggingFace's LLM models with Distributed SageMaker